n3g3n/defaults/README.md

 ### Defaults
 default files, configs, scripts, helpers
+#### About
-#### Here will be repositiry with folders with some configs and scripts
+Here will be repositiry with folders with some configs and scripts.
+It created for simplify and decrease work in daily routine.